7 top retirement tips: Retirement advice for every age

 5. Start planning for retirement income

-About 70% of Americans who reach age 65 will need long-term care at some point, according to the Department of Health and Human Services.2 While you're in your 50s and early 60s, consider purchasing coverage that could pay for the cost of a lengthy stay in a nursing facility or in-home care.
-It's typically better to lock in premiums while you're younger.
+Medicare does not cover extended stays in nursing homes and other long-term care facilities.
+However, about 70% of Americans who reach age 65 will need long-term care at some point, according to the Department of Health and Human Services.1 In your 50s and early 60s, consider purchasing coverage that could help pay for the cost of a long stay in a facility or in-home care.
+It's typically more cost-effective to lock in premiums while you're younger.

 2. Establish a spending plan

-How you withdraw from your various taxable and tax-deferred accounts in retirement — and which you tap first, second and so on — determines the taxes you owe and helps to make sure your money lives as long as you do.
-It's generally wise to tap taxable savings before tax-advantaged retirement accounts — especially with tax rates potentially on the rise.
-But everyone is different and there can be tax benefits to tapping several different types of retirement savings accounts at the same time.
+How you withdraw from your various taxable and tax-deferred accounts in retirement — and which you tap first, second and so on — determines the taxes you owe and may help your assets last longer.
+It's generally wise to tap taxable savings before tax-advantaged retirement accounts, but every person’s situation is unique.
+For example, there may be tax benefits to withdrawing from several different types of retirement savings accounts at the same time.
+Consult with your tax professional to determine the strategy that is appropriate for you.

-A common mistake retirees make is shifting a big portion of their assets to cash and fixed-income investments.
-While you should consider investing more conservatively as you age — since you have less time to recover from market downturns — you don't want your investment portfolio to become so risk-averse that it's gobbled up by inflation.
-Remember, retirement can last more than 30 years, so it's important to ensure your retirement savings last.
-Work with your financial advisor to help you plan for your nest egg to keep growing and last as long as you need it.
+A common mistake retirees make is shifting a big portion of their retirement assets to cash and fixed-income investments.
+Since you have less time to recover from market downturns, investing more conservatively in retirement can be wise.
+However, you don’t want the purchasing power of your investment portfolio to be eroded by inflation.
+Retirement can last more than 30 years, so it's important to take steps to help your retirement savings last longer.

 6. Prepare for the long run

 Planning for your later years is crucial.
-People often only plan for their early retirement years, when they can travel the world or partake in their favorite activities.
-But those activities may not be realistic when you're 80, 90 or 100.
-Your financial advisor can help you think through how you hope to spend your later retirement years and work through some possible scenarios.
-Then you can take steps to be more prepared, such as securing long-term care coverage to help pay for any services you may need or setting up an annuity to protect your retirement income.
+People often only plan for their early retirement years when they can travel the world or enjoy their favorite activities.
+But those activities may not be as realistic as you age.
+Think through how you hope to spend your later retirement years and work through some unexpected scenarios.
+Then you can take steps to prepare, such as securing long-term care coverage to help pay for any services you may need or making modifications to your home to make it more accessible as you age.

 7. Keep checking in with your goals and finances